-The Statement of Changes in Reserves shows total funds of £39.2m held by the College at 30 June 2021 comprising £11.4m in unrestricted funds, of which £2.286m (2020 £1.268m) is free reserves; £6.0m is attributable to restricted funds and £21.8m to the endowment.
+The Statement of Changes in Reserves shows total funds of £39.0m held by the College at 30 June 2022 comprising £11.2m in unrestricted funds, of which £2.4m (2021 £2.3m) is free reserves; £6.4m is attributable to restricted funds and £21.4 to the endowment.
 No material amounts have been designated or otherwise committed at the year end.
-There have been no material additions to the unrestricted endowment since 2007.
-The strategic objectives of the College include raising further unrestricted funds to strengthen reserves and to cover eventualities, such as future capital acquisitions, exceptional items, emergencies and general contingencies.
+There have been no material additions to the unrestricted funds to strengthen reserves and to cover eventualities, such as future capital acquisitions, exceptional items, emergencies and general contingencies.